runningman84/docker-cgate/README.md

 Introduction
 ----
-This docker image installs CommuniGate Pro using Ubuntu LTS 14.04
+This docker image installs CommuniGate Pro using CentOS 6.

 A documentation can be found here: https://www.communigate.com/communigatepro/